-Spring 2019 Course Descriptions
+Fall 2019 Course Descriptions

 Chinese Language and Literature Courses

-The second of a two-semester sequence introducing students to Chinese literature in translation.
+The first in a two-semester sequence, introducing students to Chinese literature in translation.
 In addition to literary sources, a wide range of philosophical and historical texts will be covered, as well as aspects of visual and material culture.
-7B focuses on late imperial, modern, and contemporary China.
-The course will focus on the development of sound writing skills.
+7A covers early China through late medieval China, up to and including the Yuan Dynasty (14th century); the course will also focus on the development of sound writing.

-This course is designed for students who are of non-Chinese origin and were not raised in a Chinese-speaking environment, or who are of Chinese origin but do not speak Chinese and whose parents do not speak Chinese.
+The course is designed for students who are of non-Chinese origin and were not raised in a Chinese-speaking environment, or who are of Chinese origin but do not speak Chinese and whose parents do not speak Chinese.
 The course deals with lengthy conversations as well as narrative and descriptive texts in both simplified and traditional characters.
 It helps students to express themselves in speaking and writing on a range of topics and raises their awareness of the connection between language and culture to foster the development of communicative competence.
 Prerequisites: Chinese 1 or Chinese 1B; or consent of instructor

 This course examines the development of Confucianism in pre-modern China using a dialogical model that emphasizes its interactions with competing viewpoints.
 Particular attention will be paid to ritual, conceptions of human nature, ethics, and to the way that varieties of Confucianism were rooted in more general theories of value.